 - Candlelight Christmas – This event is really fun.
 We made smores and had hot chocolate.
 There is a live nativity and Christmas carolers from the pioneer days.
 Santa is also there!

 - Christkindlmarkt – Inspired by the German Christmas markets, this event offers a unique shopping and cultural experience.
 There are many yummy foods to try as well.

 - Dog Day – Bring your dog to the park and a portion of your admission price goes toward local animal shelters.

-- Liberty Day – On 4th of July a special Candy Cannon is fired!
+- Liberty Day – On the 4th of July a special Candy Cannon is fired!

 - Pioneer Day – Pioneer Day July 24th is a state holiday and everyone locally gets off work.
 This is the day that the pioneers entered the Salt Lake Valley in 1847.
 Salt Lake City has a huge parade and fireworks each year on this day.
-At This is The Place Heritage Park, there are parades, contest, games, performances, and the candy cannon multiple time throughout the day.
+At This Is The Place Heritage Park, there are parades, contests, games, performances, and the candy cannon multiple times throughout the day.